Skip to main content

 Each new CompID will be assigned a username and a password on registration.

+2.3.
 Message Rate Throttling

 A scheme for throttling message traffic is implemented, where each CompID is only permitted to submit up to a specified number of messages per second.

-Every message which exceeds the maximum rate of a CompID will be rejected via a Business Message Reject (with BusinessRejectReason (380) of ThrottleLimitExceeded (8)).
+Every message which exceeds the maximum rate of a CompID will be rejected via a Business Message Reject (with BusinessRejectReason(380) of ThrottleLimitExceeded(8)).

-Please note that client Heartbeat messages, reject messages and any other client-initiated administrative messages are not counted towards the throttling limits.
+Client Heartbeat messages, reject messages and any other client-initiated administrative messages are not counted towards the throttling limits.

 FIX connections and sessions between the client and server are maintained as specified in the FIX protocol.

-Each client will use the assigned IP address and port to establish a TCP/IP session with the server.
-The client will initiate a FIX session by sending the Logon (A) message.
-The client will identify itself using the SenderCompID (49) field.
-At each connection MsgSeqNum (34) is reset to 1, the client should set ResetSeqNumFlag (141) to "Y".
-The server will validate the CompID, password and IP address of the client.
+The client will initiate a FIX session by sending the Logon(35=A) message.
+The client will identify themselves using the SenderCompID(49) field.
+At each connection MsgSeqNum(34) is reset to 1, the client should set ResetSeqNumFlag(141) = Y. The server will validate the CompID, password and IP address of the client.
 Once the client is authenticated, the server will respond with a Logon message.

 The client must wait for the server’s Logon response before sending additional messages.
 If the client sends messages prior to sending the Logon message or prior to receiving the Logon response, the server will break the TCP/IP connection with the client without sending any message.

+3.2.2.
 Heartbeats

-The client and server will use the Heartbeat message to exercise the communication line during periods of inactivity and to verify that the interfaces at each end are available.
-The heartbeat interval will be the HeartBtInt (108) specified in the client’s Logon message.
+The client and server will use the Heartbeat(35=0) message to exercise the communication line during periods of inactivity and to verify that the interfaces at each end are available.
+The heartbeat interval will be the HeartBtInt(108) specified in the client Logon(35=A) message.

-The server will send a Heartbeat anytime it has not transmitted a message for the heartbeat interval.
+The server will send a Heartbeat(35=0) anytime it has not transmitted a message for the heartbeat interval.
 The client is expected to employ the same logic.

-As a safety mechanism, the system will not allow the user to login if the HeartBtInt is set to 0.
+As a safety mechanism, the system will not allow the user to login if HeartBtInt(108) = 0.

-If the server detects inactivity for a period longer than the heartbeat interval plus a reasonable transmission time, it will send a Test Request message to force a Heartbeat from the client.
-If a response to the Test Request is not received by a reasonable transmission time, the server will send a Logout and break the TCP/IP connection with the client.
+If the server detects inactivity for a period longer than the heartbeat interval plus a reasonable transmission time, it will send a TestRequest(35=1) message to force a Heartbeat(35=0) from the client.
+If a response to the TestRequest(35=1) is not received by a reasonable transmission time, the server will send a Logout(35=5) and break the TCP/IP connection with the client.
 The client is expected to employ similar logic if inactivity is detected on the part of the server.

-Handling Market Data
+4. Market Data Management

-Clients can use the Market Data Request message to both subscribe to and unsubscribe from real-time receipt of Market Data from the exchange.
+Clients can use the MarketDataRequest(35=V) message to both subscribe to and unsubscribe from real-time receipt of Market Data from the exchange.

-When making a Subscription Request, clients must supply the symbols they are requesting market data for and whether they want the entire order book or just the top of the book.
+When making a subscription request, clients must supply the symbols they are requesting market data for and whether they want the entire order book or just the top of the book.
 Clients can request a one-time Snapshot, or a Snapshot plus ongoing streamed updates.

-A successful Market Data Subscription Request returns one or more Market Data (type W or type X) messages, each containing one or more Market Data Entries.
-Each Market Data Entry can be a Bid, an Offer or a Trade associated with a currency pair.
+A successful MarketDataRequest(35=V) returns one or more market data messages, each containing one or more market data entries.
+Each market data entry can be a bid, an ask or a trade associated with a currency pair.

 A Snapshot causes the current state of the market to be sent.
 A Snapshot + Updates causes the current state of the market to be sent, and any updates as they occur, until the client requests that the Snapshot + Updates be disabled.

-Each Market Data — Snapshot / Full Refresh (W) message contains a full order book for only one currency pair.
+Each MarketDataSnapshotFullRefresh(35=W) message contains a full order book for only one currency pair.

-A Market Data Request Reject (message type Y) may be sent in response to a request that cannot be honoured.
+A MarketDataRequestReject(35=Y) may be sent in response to a request that cannot be honored.

 Client-initiated: